 1993 June - Military annuls elections when preliminary results show victory by Chief Moshood Abiola.

-1993 November - General Sani Abacha seizes power, suppresses opposition.
+1993 November - Gen Sani Abacha seizes power, suppresses opposition.

-1994 - Abiola arrested after proclaiming himself president.
+1994 - Moshood Abiola arrested after proclaiming himself president.

 1995 - Ken Saro-Wiwa, writer and campaigner against oil industry damage to his Ogoni homeland, is executed following a hasty trial.
 In protest, European Union imposes sanctions until 1998, Commonwealth suspends Nigeria's membership until 1998.

-1998 - Abacha dies, succeeded by Major-General Abdulsalami Abubakar.
-Chief Abiola dies in custody a month later.
+1998 - Gen Sani Abacha dies and is succeeded by Maj-Gen Abdulsalami Abubakar.
+Moshood Abiola dies in custody a month later.

 1999 - Parliamentary and presidential elections.
 Olusegun Obasanjo sworn in as president.

-2000 - Adoption of Islamic, or Sharia, law by several northern states in the face of opposition from Christians.
+2000 - Adoption of Islamic Sharia law by several northern states in the face of opposition from Christians.
 Tension over the issue results in hundreds of deaths in clashes between Christians and Muslims.

 2002 November - More than 200 people die in four days of rioting stoked by Muslim fury over the planned Miss World beauty pageant in Kaduna in December.
 The event is relocated to Britain.